 Robert’s role in the Hub includes providing research data management support for proposals and projects, and overseeing the development of sustainable service provision.
 He also supports the University’s Open Research initiative, which works to promote the adoption of open practices in research.
 Many of the fundamental principles of Open Research are shared with Digital Humanities, such as accessibility, transparency, reproducibility, and collaboration.

-Guy Baxter – Associate Director of Archive Services – University Museums, Archives & Special Collections
+Sharon Maxwell – Archivist (Cataloguing and Projects) – University Museums, Archives & Special Collections

 Chrissie Willis-Phillips – Associate Director (Scholarship and Planning)

-As one of three Associate Directors in the Library, Chrissie has overall responsibility for Research Engagement, Research Data Management, Collections Services, as well as the DH Hub.
-Chrissie is particularly interested in process improvement and in initiatives to enhance integrations and automations for content acquisition and delivery, as well as supporting and developing services in support of all aspects of research and scholarship.
-She is also a member of several external organisations including Research Libraries UK and the National Acquisitions Group.
+As one of two Associate Directors in the Library, Chrissie has overall responsibility responsible for supporting and advancing research and learning within the University.
+She manages the Collections team, Open Research team, Digital Humanities Hub and the Library Systems team.
+Chrissie is a member of the Library’s Senior Management Team and contributes to the leadership, planning, policy making and decision-making on University Library and Collections strategy and operations, as well as supporting and developing services in support of all aspects of research and scholarship.
 She oversees the sustainable integration of the DH Hub into the Library’s support provision for researchers.